Lego Batman 2: DC Super Heroes: Gameplay

+Similarly to its predecessor, the game allows Batman and Robin to alternate between various costumes with unique abilities.
+Here Batman is shown donning the power suit.

-Like its predecessor, the player can defeat enemies by using the abilities each character provides, such as Superman's super freeze or the Joker's handbuzzer, as well as traditional combat moves such as standard punches and kicks.
+The combat system allows players to defeat enemies using the abilities each character provides, such as Superman's super freeze or the Joker's handbuzzer, as well as traditional combat moves like standard punches and kicks.
 Most enemies in the game do not carry weapons, although boss levels may have certain weapons or abilities that the player must counter.
-Combat rewards the player with studs, which the player can use to purchase new characters to use in the game's free roam section, and thereby contributes to their "True Hero" percentage for the mission.
-Some suits from Lego Batman: The Videogame return in Lego Batman 2, such as the magnetic suit for Robin, and the sonic, demolition and sonars suit for Batman.
-Certain adjustments exist between the two games, including the addition of a glass shattering gun to the glide suit (now called the bat suit), and the addition of a gun that can store water to the bio suit (now called the hazard suit).
-New suits available in Lego Batman 2 include the acrobat suit allowing for Robin to traverse areas that require acrobatics, magnet suit allowing for Robin to traverse areas with magnets and control magnetic elements, ice suit allowing Robin to freeze water, sensor suit to go invisible and view X-rays, power suit to destroy silver objects and use super strength, and electricity suit to transfer energy between switches and move through areas with electricity for Batman.
+Combat rewards the player with studs, which are used to purchase new characters to utilize in the game's free roam section, and thereby contributes to their "True Hero" percentage for the mission.
+Some suits from Lego Batman: The Videogame return in Lego Batman 2, such as the magnetic suit for Robin, and the sonic, demolition, and sonar suits for Batman.
+Certain adjustments exist between the two games, including the addition of a glass-shattering gun to the glide suit (now called the bat suit), and the addition of a gun that can store water to the bio suit (now called the hazard suit).
+New suits available in Lego Batman 2 include the acrobat suit allowing for Robin to traverse areas that require acrobatics, the magnet suit allowing Robin to traverse areas with magnets and control magnetic elements, and the ice suit allowing Robin to freeze water.
+Batman's new costumes include the sensor suit allowing him to go invisible and view X-rays, the power suit allowing him to destroy silver objects and use super strength, and the electricity suit that can be used to transfer energy between switches and move through areas with electricity.